-On July 2nd, the world’s only airworthy SAAB B 17 attended the Lae Flying Weekend, a fly-in event organized by the Norra Smålands Flygklubb, a flying club located right in the heart of Sweden.
-This event marked the aircraft’s first public appearance since around 2014.
+On July 2nd, 2021 the world’s only airworthy SAAB B 17 attended the Lae Flying Weekend, a fly-in event organized by the Norra Smålands Flygklubb, a flying club located right in the heart of Sweden.
+This event marked the aircraft’s first public appearance since brake failure temporarily grounded the aircraft in September, 2020 (Johan Sjöstrand performed the test flight after repairs and modification to the tail wheel on May 28th, just in time for the July show).
 For the occasion, Björn Rystedt, SAAB Aerospace’s Chief Engineer and the B 17’s pilot, sent us an article about the history of the type and the restoration of SAAB B 17A s/n 17239 – better known as Blå Johan, her squadron callsign.
 More about this unique warbird will come in a future issue of Warbird Digest Magazine, so stay tuned!

 Wait, what?!!….
 B 17s weren’t capable of dive-bombing, were they?
 Well, perhaps not the B-17 most of us are more familiar with, Boeing’s legendary Flying Fortress, however Svenska Aeroplan AktieBolag – better known as SAAB – designed their B 17s for such a role from the outset!
 Developed during World War II, the SAAB 17 was one of the Swedish Air Force’s main frontline combat aircraft.
 While the type didn’t serve the Swedes for long, with the Saab A 21 replacing it as the nation’s primary attack aircraft soon after the war’s end, it was still a notable design.